Encoding Opportunity for Women in Technology

 "I hired my first Berea intern, and she went from intern to senior software engineer in less than three years.
 That has never happened in my experience.
 I hired my second Berea intern, and he is on the same track.
 I want to know what you are doing differently at Berea."

-Opening in 2024, Phase 1 of construction will bring Computer Science, Digital Media, and Information Systems and Services (IS&S) together in a new home on the campus quad.
-The Phase 1 building will feature cutting-edge computing laboratories, an innovative maker space, flexible classrooms, and new spaces for digital-media endeavors such as a sound stage and on-air studio.
-The new IS&S center will boast tiered help desks, an equipment lending library, and dedicated workspaces for campus networking and the multimedia event team.
+Opening in summer 2024, CMIT brings Computer Science, Digital Media, and Information Systems and Services (IS&S) together in a new home on the campus quad.
+The building features cutting-edge computing laboratories, an innovative maker space, flexible classrooms, and new spaces for digital-media endeavors such as a sound stage and on-air studio.
+The new IS&S center boasts tiered help desks, an equipment lending library, and dedicated workspaces for campus networking and the multimedia event team.

 Phase 2 will bring Engineering Technologies and Applied Design (ETAD), Ceramics and Sculpture under one roof.
 Such synergies can augment the design of both creative and functional three-dimensional projects students are eager to develop, test, and refine.